 Lagunita Saddle

 Lagunita Saddle is never going to make it into the top 10 list of favorite New Mexico MTB rides, and that in spite of its impressive altitude gain.
 Instead MTB guide books focus on a number of short rides on the east side of this flat saddle.
 The saddle is marked in these books.
-For those not afraid of gravel, the ride from the bottom is an excellent workout ride through a forested canyon.
-The saddle is crossed also, on the way to higher and more scenic territory of the unofficial Cabresto Canyon - Valle Vidal divide.
-The saddle is at about 10400 feet ( altimeter measurement ).
-But an additional 200 feet has to be climbed over the ridge separating the saddle from the Red River valley in a circle ride.
+For those not afraid of gravel, the ride from the bottom is quite a workout ride through a forested canyon.
+An additional 200 feet has to be climbed over the ridge separating the saddle from the Red River valley in a loop ride.

 Approaches